 - Graphic Arts/Retail: students have the opportunity to develop the skills necessary for entry level positions in the retail field.
 Students will perform a variety of tasks including stocking shelves, building end displays, and providing customer service while maintaining a safe and organized working environment at several local businesses.
 Students will also learn the technique of screen printing, sublimation, embroidery, merchandising and sales.

 - Maintenance & Operations/Welding 1: students have an opportunity to learn how to work effectively with peers, maintain power equipment, and be successful with challenges that arise on the job.
 Our services include landscaping, gardening, and field painting.
-The welding program teaches basic welding techniques and worksite safety such as: Industry terminology, use of basic tools cutting and grinding, bonding metals using the ARC process, shop procedures, including safety practices, shop discipline, and cleaning/maintenance.
+The welding program teaches basic welding techniques and work site safety such as: Industry terminology, use of basic tools cutting and grinding, bonding metals using the ARC process, shop procedures, including safety practices, shop discipline, and cleaning/maintenance.

 - Students attending SCC have the opportunity to be trained in at least two job areas each school year.
-Upon graduation, a student should be able to focus on two or three potential job possibilities.

 - Transportation is provided by the Kern High School Transportation Department from the students home school to and from SCC.